Abhaycl/RoboND-DeepLearning-1P4/README.md

 ---

+### Semantic Segmentation

+Semantic Segmentation is the task of assigning meaning to a part of an object.
+This can be done at the pixel level where we assign each pixel to a target class such as road, car, pedestrian, sign, or any number of other classes.
+Semantic segmentation helps us derive valuable information about every pixel in the image rather than just slicing sections into bounding boxes.
+It's mainly relevant to full scene understanding help with perception of the objects.

+<center>![alt text][image0]</center>
+###### <center>Trained FCN performing semantic segmentation.
+Input image (left), ground truth (center) and FCN output (left)</center>.

 ### Network Architecture

 If we want to do a *semantic segmentation*, we are interested not only in classifying whether a target person is present or not in the input image, but also in where that person is so that the drone controller can take the necessary actions such as: zoom in if the target is far away or move away from the centre of the image.